-Which main causes of talent shortage is there?
+Which main causes of talent shortage are there?

 1. Demographic transformation:

-Experts see the main cause for the shortage of talents in the retirement of the baby boomers and the subsequent demographic change that is progressing in Germany.
-The fewer people are born, the fewer workers are available to the labour market particularly in general or as skilled workers.
+Experts see the main cause for the shortage of talent in the retirement of the baby boomers and the subsequent demographic change that is progressing in Germany.
+The fewer people are born, the fewer workers are available to the labour market, particularly in general or as skilled workers.

 2. Global competition

-Qualified professionals, experts with specialised knowledge and employees with university degrees can usually choose their employer.
-For them it is therefore very important to match their personal needs and interests with the company’s philosophy.
+Qualified professionals, experts with specialised knowledge, and employees with university degrees can usually choose their employers.
+For them, it is therefore very important to match their personal needs and interests with the company’s philosophy.
 Especially in the IT sector, it is clear that working abroad or for international companies is no longer an obstacle.
 Thus, German companies now have a lot of competition from international companies.

 3. German education has an image problem